10 August, 2017

 Each season the CSD Extension and Development Team conduct a series of variety trials to evaluate the field performance of elite Australian cotton varieties.
 To celebrate the success of the best performing crops, CSD awards trophies to those growers who achieve the highest yield and best fibre quality.

-In irrigated systems the trophy for the highest yield in a CSD variety trial is named after John Grellman, a cotton grower from Wee Waa and past Chairman of CSD.
+In irrigated systems, the trophy for the highest yield in a CSD variety trial is named after John Grellman, a cotton grower from Wee Waa and past Chair of CSD.

 The trial was planted on the 8th of October 2016, into a long fallow field off the back of chickpeas.
 With a full moisture soil profile and excellent temperature conditions, the soil temperature was measured at 19°C and continued to rise over the next seven days.
 Planting lines were evident within six days, and all seeds were out of the ground by ten days after planting.
 A final stand of 8.3 plants per metre was achieved from a 13 seeds per metre drop (64% establishment).
 Establishment ranged from 10 plants down to 8.5 plants per metre.

-Pre plant nitrogen applied in the form of 110 kg/ha urea, followed by 41 kg/ha anhydrous ammonia, with an in crop cultivation
+Pre plant nitrogen was applied in the form of 110 kg/ha urea, followed by 41 kg/ha anhydrous ammonia with an in crop cultivation.

 Early growth was steady due to some cool weather a few weeks after planting.
 Temperatures fell as low as 3.5°C to a maximum of 16°C, with 8 cold shock days occurring.

 First flower occurred three months post-planting, with 10 NAWF; and the extremely hot weather experienced in January resulted in some shedding.